Christopher Nolan: HBO Max is the 'worst streaming service'

-Tenet director Christopher Nolan has condemned WarnerMedia's stunning announcement last week that it will release its entire 2021 slate of films in theaters and on HBO Max on the same day.
+Tenet director Christopher Nolan has condemned WarnerMedia's stunning announcement that it will release its entire 2021 slate of films on HBO Max the same day they open in theaters.

 "Some of our industry's biggest filmmakers and most important movie stars went to bed the night before thinking they were working for the greatest movie studio and woke up to find out they were working for the worst streaming service," Nolan said in a statement to The Hollywood Reporter.